 Step 1 – Fill in the Void

-I decided to fill in the gap at the bottom to avoid wasting so much epoxy ($$$) or making the thing heavier than needed.
+I decided to fill in the gap at the bottom to avoid wasting so much epoxy ($$$).
+Plus, there’s no need to make the portable table-mounted mag vise heavier than needed.
 Feel free to use paper or whatever else you have on hand.
 I found that packing peanuts could be cut to size for the perfect result.

 Step 2 – Fill ‘er with Epoxy

 Use the cheapest epoxy you can find and simply fill the base over the filler material.
 Ideally, you’re going to want an epoxy that dries hard but is relatively runny when just mixed (so it self-levels).
 Try to keep below the ribbing since you’ll need that space.
 Since this part doesn’t need any strength I used a high ratio of microballons filler to bulk up the epoxy.

 Once you’re satisfied, give it a while so it can cure.